 Please arrive at least 5-10 minutes before class starts.
-Allow time to find parking and to check in.
+Allow time to find parking and to check in and settle down.

 If you have an injury, medical condition or history of an injury and/or a pre-existing medical condition (e.g. low blood pressure, heart conditions, etc.) check with your doctor that your chosen style of yoga is suitable for you and talk to us – we want to help you!

 We also ask that you inform the instructor before class.
 If you are unsure of whether your medical history will permit your participation, please contact us.

 And while we don’t see being pregnant as a medical condition (we do know that it is a life-changing event) we ask that you inform the instructor, do your research and select an appropriate class for your level.
 Don’t be afraid to ask us questions – we want to help you!

 Arriving Late & Leaving Early

 For the benefit of yourself and fellow practitioners, we request that you don’t arrive to class later than 10 minutes after class has started and to avoid leaving early, if at all possible.

 The true benefits of yoga come through experiencing the practice in totality.
 Each class starts with a warm up period and ends with a relaxation period.
 These are intrinsic pieces to the whole experience.
 Entering late and leaving early don’t allow for you to achieve the full benefits of the practice and can interrupt your fellow practitioners from reaching their full benefits, as well.